Post Undergrad: Getting Ready for Medical School or a Gap Year

 During a gap year, you’ll need to make decisions about how to manage your student loans.

 - Get Organized: Compile contact information for each of your federal loan servicers.
-This information can be found on the .
-You will need your FAFSA PIN to access your loan information.
+This information can be found by visiting the website.

 - Deferment and Forbearance: If you choose to postpone payments, you will have to obtain a deferment or a forbearance.
 A deferment is preferential because no payments are required and any subsidized debt will not accrue interest; however, strict eligibility requirements make deferments difficult to obtain.
 Alternatively, a forbearance is granted by the servicer and is up to their discretion.
 Reach out to your servicer(s) to discuss your options – first seeking deferment, then forbearance.

 - Repayment Programs: If you’re not postponing payments, you’ll need to select a repayment plan.
 There are numerous options, so work with your servicer(s) to determine which option is best for your situation.
 Just keep in mind, the options discussed above are specifically for federal student loans, and may not be available for private loans.
 Check with the private loan lenders to find out if grace, deferment, forbearance, or other repayment options are available.